 The state set by TransformFeedbackVaryings has no effect on the execution of the program until program is subsequently linked.
-When LinkProgram is called, the program is linked so that the values of the specified varying variables for the vertices of each primitive generated by the GL are written to a single buffer object (if the buffer mode is INTERLEAVED_ATTRIBS) or multiple buffer objects (if the buffer mode is SEPARATE ATTRIBS).
+When LinkProgram is called, the program is linked so that the values of the specified varying variables for the vertices of each primitive generated by the GL are written to a single buffer object (if the buffer mode is INTERLEAVED_ATTRIBS) or multiple buffer objects (if the buffer mode is SEPARATE_ATTRIBS).
 A program will fail to link if:

-- the count specified by TransformFeedbackVaryings is non-zero, but the program object has no vertex shader; - any variable name specified in the varyings array is not declared as an output in the vertex shader. - any two entries in the varyings array specify the same varying variable; - the total number of components to capture in any varying variable in varyings is greater than the constant MAX_TRANSFORM_FEEDBACK_SEPARATE-COMPONENTS and the buffer mode is SEPARATE_ATTRIBS; or - the total number of components to capture is greater than the constant MAX_TRANSFORM_FEEDBACK_INTERLEAVED_COMPONENTS and the buffer mode is INTERLEAVED ATTRIBS.
+- the count specified by TransformFeedbackVaryings is non-zero, but the program object has no vertex or geometry shader; - any variable name specified in the varyings array is not declared as an output in the vertex shader (or the geometry shader, if active). - any two entries in the varyings array specify the same varying variable; - the total number of components to capture in any varying variable in varyings is greater than the constant MAX_TRANSFORM_FEEDBACK_SEPARATE-COMPONENTS and the buffer mode is SEPARATE_ATTRIBS; or - the total number of components to capture is greater than the constant MAX_TRANSFORM_FEEDBACK_INTERLEAVED_COMPONENTS and the buffer mode is INTERLEAVED_ATTRIBS.